biomedical textiles, specializing in braided and

 Braiding technology can offer an amazing array of design possibilities.
 A braided tube may be designed to change size to fit into the smallest of catheters for deployment in minimally invasive surgery.
 Braided tubes may be designed with dense construction to occlude or slow the seepage of bodily fluids, or have controlled pore size to trap and filter particles.
-Braided nitinol tubes may be sized and shaped for minimally invasive deployment via catheter to trap and retrieve blood clots or foreign objects in the body.
+Braided nitinol tubes may be sized and shaped for minimally invasive deployment via the catheter to trap and retrieve blood clots or foreign objects in the body.
 At US BioDesign, our ability to produce custom braided nitinol structures with the functionality you need is the direct result of our ability to understand your requirements and convert them into reality, using braiding technology.

-Types of Medical Braids
+Types of Medical Braided Wire

 The US BioDesign team has the experience and expertise to help you select the right type of braided structure for your medical application; tubular, round, flat, flattened, or flat with round tips!